feizc/Video-Stable-Diffusion/README.md

 ## 1.How to use?

-This repository compatible with mostly environment equipped with transformers, and can be runned locally with pre-set ckpt.
+This repository compatible with mostly environment equipped with [transformers](https://github.com/huggingface/transformers), and can be runned locally with pre-set ckpt.

-In particular, we provide mac and linux environement that can run our method fluently as example.
+In particular, we provide mac and linux environement that can run video generation method fluently as reference.

 ### 1.1 Preparation